 Host firm-wide meetings to get everybody up to speed on anything exciting that’s going on.
 Booked tickets for an accountancy event?
 Great!
 Had a record-breaking month?
 Perfect!
 Something not looking so good?
 It’s better to talk about it than let the air go stale.
 Share with your team and create a culture that proves to them that they’re a big part of the company.

 Celebrate your team’s success and they’ll be far more likely to repeat good performances in the future.
 Plan a fun team day, or simply create a reward system.
 Thank a team member at a monthly team meeting or create a shoutout board.
 Positive feedback will go a long way at keeping team morale up, and a healthy dose of competition can create some great results too.

 Equally, when something’s not so good, talk about that!
 Your team will be grateful for constructive feedback.
 They want to progress and improve as much, if not more than you want them to.
 They’ll value your investment into helping them grow, and you’ll be able to shape them to fit your firm.
 And you’ll get to see them grow which is pretty great too.

 Before we even begin talking about productivity, let’s get the obvious out of the way.

 Happy?
 Checked off?
 Good, let’s move on.

-In an industry where we’re quite literal in saying that time is money, optimizing your day-to-day tasks can make the world of difference to the quality of your services, the happiness of your team, and the figure on your bottom line.
+In an industry where we’re quite literal with saying that time is money, optimizing your day to day tasks can make the world of difference to the quality of your services, the happiness of your team, and the number on your bottom line.
 Some processes will take time and effort to rewrite, some systems will take dedication to implement but, in the end, it will all contribute to your performance and the success of your clients.